meavinash100/InvSpecDetection/ReadMe.md

   * With precomputation: 90.07% accuracy
   * With Differential Learning Rate: 97.65% accuracy
   * With Test Time Augmentation: 97.81% accuracy
-  * Submission on the Test Set(without TTA): 98.64% accuracy"
+  * Submission on the Test Set(without TTA): 98.64% accuracy